A day in the Sunshine Coast Hinterland [video]

-If it’s a Saturday, check out The Lane‘s markets – they do a designer market once a fortnight and a suitcase rummage on alternating weeks.
-Or just grab a coffee from Homegrown (the beans are ground out the back), browse the Tin Shed Shop for vintage clothes and coffee table books, and Renae’s Pantry for farm-fresh produce and organic pantry essentials.
+If it’s a Saturday, check out The Lane’s markets – they do a designer market once a fortnight and a suitcase rummage on alternating weeks (eds note: The Lane markets are no longer operating).
+Or just grab a coffee from Homegrown (the beans are ground out the back), browse the Tin Shed Shop for vintage clothes and coffee table books (eds note: businesss now closed), and Renae’s Pantry for farm-fresh produce and organic pantry essentials.

-Get your rockabilly on and order a Rick’s Burger (make sure you bring your appetite) and milkshake from Rick’s Diner.
+Get your rockabilly on and order a Rick’s Burger (make sure you bring your appetite) and milkshake from Ricks Garage Diner.
 This cute garage-turned ’50s American-style diner and outdoor beer garden is a haven for weekend riders and drivers and often hosts hot rod displays and live bands.

 I can’t recommend Key Restaurant highly enough.
 Owners Simone and Luke have created an experience for the taste buds and a super fun night out.
 Simone is the genius behind the incredible African food and her husband Luke is the most attentive and entertaining host.
 All of the staff are more than happy to spend time explaining and recommending dishes and if you’re lucky, Luke with have you in stitches with his stories.
 So so good!

 Tip: There are also plenty of wineries, cheese shops, and hidden restaurants scattered over the mountain from Flaxton to Maleny.
 Plus swimming holes and waterfalls galore!